AllenAlonso/Project_3/README.md

-# Project_3
+A Baseball Story

+Project 3

+By: Allen, Matt & Cole

-What is the most effective route for a highschool baseball player to take to become drafted into professional baseball?
+The most effective route for a highschool baseball player to take to get drafted into professional baseball looking at the following factors:

-Based on the following data collected:

-What top two states have produced the most MLB draft picks (rounds 1-10) in the past 5 years?
-2017-2022 MLB drafts ~300 data points per year

-How does the school the players attend affect the players chances of getting drafted?
-(Highschool vs College) Top 10 High schools
-Top 10 Colleges

-What is the funding like for the regions
-Compare the highest funded High School District, high vs low draft pick rates Compare Sports funding for Colleges, high vs low draft pick rates
+Leaving to play baseball at the highschool or college level: How many players were drafted from the top 10 High Schools vs top 10 Colleges

+Out of those schools, what level of professional baseball did those players end up playing at?

+The Data: A brief step by step

+Scraping the data from thebaseballcube.com, specifically the last 5 years of MLB draft history off the webpage.
+Cleaning the data using Python and analyzing for only relevant data Player Name
+Type of school
+School Name
+Highest Level of Play
+Year drafted
+Housing the database in Postgres, we broke down the top 10 colleges and top 10 High schools and Utilizing SQLite to eventually transfer our data onto the webpage
+Adding Latitude and Longitude to the schools locations using SQL in Postgres to eventually map onto the webpage

+Conclusion: Dashboard + Synopsis

+College Baseball is the most effective route for the overwhelming majority of players looking to get drafted into the MLB

+Roughly 20% of players that made it to the high level were drafted out of highschool Roughly 80% of players that made it to the high level were drafted out of college

+Top High School to get drafted into any level of professional play: IMG Academy (10 players) Top High School for highest chance to get into the MLB: American Heritage (66.7%*)

+Top College to get drafted into any level of professional play: University of Arkansas (28 players) Top College for highest chance to get into the MLB: University of Virginia (50%)

+(Roughly 1500 Data points used)